One-Stop-Shop with home-based financing

 "Why” (revenue model and cost structure)

-Up-front long term financing: 100% funding covers 100% of a projects hard and soft costs and frees up disposable income for families and capital for businesses, low interest rates for terms up to 20 years, while standard bank loan rarely exceeds 5-7 years.
+For the owner: Upfront long-term financing: The funding covers 100% of all projects hard and soft costs and frees up disposable income for families and capital for businesses.
+Low interest rates for terms up to 20 years, while standard bank loans rarely exceed 5 to 7 years.
+PACE financing instruments aim at selecting energy efficiency and renewable energy solutions in a way that the additional property tax payment is lower than the cost savings achieved, thus aiming at annual net cost savings for the building owner.